ekkus93/sparkle_motion/docs/ARCHITECTURE.md

 - **Artifact access** – operators fetch outputs via `adk artifacts download` or through signed URLs exposed in the console.
 Local `runs/<run_id>` folders are optional scratch exports.
-- **Human + QA governance** – ADK’s review console and policy engine guard the critical checkpoints; approvals are auditable within the platform.
+- **Human governance** – ADK’s review console and policy engine guard the critical checkpoints; approvals are auditable within the platform, and the same surfaces will host automated QA once it returns.
 - **Documentation parity** – `THE_PLAN.md`, `docs/ORCHESTRATOR.md`, and this file
 	all describe the ADK-native deployment so newcomers learn the managed story before touching any local harness.